Jean-Marc Nattier: Portraits

 The financial collapse of 1720 caused by the schemes of Law all but ruined Nattier, who found himself forced to devote his whole energy to portraiture, which was more lucrative.
 He became the painter of the artificial ladies of Louis XV's court.
 He subsequently revived the genre of the allegorical portrait, in which a living person is depicted as a Greco-Roman goddess or other mythological figure.

 Nattier's graceful and charming portraits of court ladies in this mode were very fashionable, partly because he could beautify a sitter while also retaining her likeness.
-The most notable examples of his straightforward portraiture are the "Marie Leczinska" at the Dijon Museum, and a group of the artist surrounded by his family,"The Artist Surrounded by His Family", dated 1730.
-Another excellent example of Nattier’s work and sense of composition is his 1738 portrait of Mathilde de Carbonnel-Canisy, marquise d’Antin.
+The most notable examples of his straightforward portraiture are the Marie Leszczyńska at the Musée des Beaux-Arts de Dijon, and the group portrait The Artist Surrounded by His Family, dated 1730.
+Another excellent example of Nattier's work and sense of composition is his 1738 portrait of Mathilde de Carbonnel-Canisy, marquise d'Antin.
 The portrait is permanently exhibited at the musée Jacquemart-André in Paris and remains one of the most popular works in the Jacquemart-André Collection.

 Many of his notable paintings are on permanent exhibit at major museums.
-Thus at the Louvre is his "Magdalen"; in the Musee Jacquemart-Andre his Portrait of Mathilde de Canisy, marquise d'Antin; at Nantes the portrait of "La Camargo" and "A Lady of the Court of Louis XV".
-At Orléans a "Head of a Young Girl", at Marseilles a portrait of "Mme de Pompadour", at Perpignan a portrait of Louis XV, and at Valenciennes a portrait of "Le Duc de Boufflers".
-The Versailles Museum owns an important group of two ladies, and the Dresden Gallery a portrait of the "Maréchal de Saxe".
+Thus at the Louvre is his Magdalen; in the Musee Jacquemart-Andre his Portrait of Mathilde de Canisy, marquise d'Antin; at Nantes the portrait of La Camargo and A Lady of the Court of Louis XV.
+At Orléans a Head of a Young Girl, at Marseilles a portrait of Madame de Pompadour, at Perpignan a portrait of Louis XV, and at Valenciennes a portrait of Le Duc de Boufflers.
+The Versailles Museum owns an important group of two ladies, and the Gemäldegalerie Alte Meister a portrait of the Maréchal de Saxe.

-At the Wallace collection Nattier is represented by "The comtesse de Tillières" (formerly known as "Portrait of a Lady in Blue"), "Mademoiselle de Clermont en sultane", and "The marquise de Belestat".
-In the early part of the 20th century in the collection of Mr Lionel Phillips were the duchess of Flavacourt as "Le Silence", and the duchess of Châteauroux as "Le Point du jour" (now at Marseilles).
+At the Wallace Collection Nattier is represented by The comtesse de Tillières (formerly known as Portrait of a Lady in Blue), Mademoiselle de Clermont en sultane, and The marquise de Belestat.
+In the early part of the 20th century in the collection of Mr Lionel Phillips were the duchess of Flavacourt as Le Silence, and the duchess of Châteauroux as Le Point du jour (now at Marseilles).
 A portrait of the Comtesse de Neubourg and her Daughter formed part of the Vaile Collection, and realized 4500 guineas at the sale of this collection in 1903.
 Nattier's works have been engraved by Alphonse Leroy, Tardieu, Jean Audran (1667–1756), Dupin and many other noted craftsmen.The 1753 Marquis de Marigny is in the collection of the Staatliche Kunsthalle Karlsruhe.

-The Getty Museum has "Madame Bonier de la Mosson as Diana", 1742.
-The Metropolitan Museum of Art has "Madame de Maison-Rouge as Diana", 1756.
-The 1744 "Duchesse de Chartres as Hebe Nationalmuseum" is in the collection of Nationalmuseum.
+The Getty Museum has Madame Bonier de la Mosson as Diana, 1742.
+The Metropolitan Museum of Art has Madame de Maison-Rouge as Diana, 1756.
+The 1744 Duchesse de Chartres as Hebe Nationalmuseum is in the collection of the Nationalmuseum.